mohanpierce99/WebCrawlers/readme.md

-This process is repeated for page 2(click to see the response thats gonna be processed) https://shop.mango.com/services/cataloglist/filtersProducts/IN/he/sections_he.prendas_he/?idSubSection=abrigos_he&menu=familia;106&pageNum=2 and so on untill at one point response would be null
+This process is repeated for page 2(click to see the response thats gonna be processed) https://shop.mango.com/services/cataloglist/filtersProducts/IN/he/sections_he.prendas_he/?idSubSection=abrigos_he&menu=familia;106&pageNum=2

+By incrementing the pagenos
+and so on
-Now that we have scraped all the data we move to next link in the stack and so on
+untill at one point for a page no response would be null,we break out of the infinite loop Now that we have scraped all the data we move to next link in the stack and so on

 Everything is asynchronous and all the racial conditions have been exceptionally handled